why do we dream

 2. When do we dream?

-During sleep, many regenerating processes take place in the body.
+Many regenerating processes take place in the body during sleep.
 Every night we go through several sleep cycles, which are divided into different sleep phases.
-The phase of falling asleep and light sleep is followed by deep sleep, which then transitions into what is known as REM sleep.
+The falling asleep and light sleep phases are followed by deep sleep, which then transitions into so-called REM sleep.

-REM stands for "Rapid Eye Movement", because during these sleep periods we move our eyes quickly under the closed lids back and forth.
-At the same time, blood flow to the brain increases, blood pressure rises, and our heart rate and breathing also become more irregular.
-What else happens while you sleep?
+› REM sleep REM stands for “Rapid Eye Movement”, because during these sleep periods we move our eyes quickly under our closed eyelids back and forth.
+At the same time, blood flow to the brain increases, blood pressure rises and our heart rate and breathing also become more irregular.
+What else happens when you sleep?

 During deep sleep, the metabolism runs at full speed, growth hormones are produced, cells are repaired and renewed.
-In the REM phase, these physical regeneration processes pause and the brain begins to process the information and impressions of the day.
-In short: The memory is formed.
-Today we know that dreams take place in all phases of sleep, but are experienced particularly intensively in REM sleep.
-So if you wake up from this sleep phase in the morning, you are more likely to remember what you dreamed.
+In the REM phase, these physical regeneration processes pause and the brain begins to process information and impressions from the day.
+In short: the memory is formed.
+Today we know that dreams occur in all phases of sleep, but are experienced particularly intensely in REM sleep.
+Anyone who wakes up from this sleep phase in the morning is more likely to be able to remember what they dreamed.

 Did you know?
 Women tend to remember dreams more often than men.